fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 #### Time and memory management

 You will have noticed that you have to specify the time and memory requirements for the individual jobs using the 'timreq' and 'memreq' arguments to **[qsubcellfun](https://github.com/fieldtrip/fieldtrip/blob/release/qsubcellfun.m)**.
-These time and memory requirements are passed to the batch queueing system, which uses them to find an appropriate execution host (i.e one that has enough free memory) and to monitor the usage.
+These time and memory requirements are passed to the batch queueing system, which uses them to find an appropriate execution host (i.e., one that has enough free memory) and to monitor the usage.

 Do not set the requirements too tight, because if the job exceeds the requested resources, it will be killed.
 However, if you grossly overestimate them, your jobs will be scheduled in a “slow” queue, where only a few jobs can run simultaneously.
 The queueing and throttling policies on the number and the size of the jobs is to prevent a few large jobs from a single user from blocking all computational resources of the cluster.
 So the most optimal approach to get your jobs executed is to try and estimate the memory and time requirements as good as you can.